bater/good_night/README.md

 We require some RESTful APIs to achieve the following:

+- [x] Clock In operation.
-- [ ] Clock In operation, and return all clocked-in times, ordered by created time.
+- [ ] Return all clocked-in times, ordered by created time.
 - [x] Users can follow and unfollow other users.
 - [ ] See the sleep records over the past week for their friends, ordered by the length of their sleep.